Decipher/wysiwyg_fields/README.txt

 - (optional) Expand and configure the 'Advanced settings'.

 Frequently asked questions
 --------------------------------------------------------------------------------

-Q. Where did my CCK field go?
+Q. Where did my field go?

 A. For usability purposes, Wysiwyg Fields consumes the fields that it is enabled on.
 If the field is required for use outside of the Wysiwyg it is recommended